 Your child's safety is our priority.
 For your child's safety, we require that the adults escorting children to the center complete the sign-in procedure as outlined below.
 Parents or authorized guardians must accompany children into their rooms.
 For your child's protection, only patrons authorized by the sponsor and listed on the Registration Card may take a child from the center.
 Authorized individuals must be at least 16 years of age.
 Based on installation guidance, temperatures of adults and children may be necessary.

-For safety reasons your child should be within arm's length while moving about in the centers.
+Anyone without an access card will need to have the families 4 digit security code for access and drop off/pick up.
+For safety reasons all children should be within arm's length while moving about in the centers.
 Patrons must contact the program if your child will not be in attendance by 9:00 a.m. daily.